philzook58/philzook58.github.io/_posts/2026-02-22-ac_hashcons.md

 The +{x} singleton kind of has an idempotence thing to it.
 Pattern matching on that would branch on stripping it or not.

+You can also do bottom up AC matching.

 It'd be better to return the first bin and a generator of the remaining bins for early pruning.
 Whatever

 1. Unique pointers